Garden Recipe: How to make Mulled Pears

-To Bottle or not to bottle...
-It is all very well enjoying the fruits of the garden during the summer months, but of course you can enjoy them in the winter as well by storing them, this is a great last minute pudding, all you have to do is to take out of the cupboard and serve it either warm or cold.
-Mulled pears are delicious with vanilla ice cream, cream or crème fraîche.
+It is all very well enjoying the fruits of the garden during the summer months, but of course you can enjoy them in the winter as well by storing them.
+Poaching pears is a great way to preseve them and also makes a great last minute dessert.
+All you have to do is to take out of the cupboard and serve it either warm or cold.

 Preparation: 20 minutes | Cooling time: 40 minutes | Serves: 8

 1 bottle of fruity red wine - top this up with water if necessary